 In late 2016 Frisson joined the already existing Thorn Hill Vineyards tasting room in downtown St. Helena.
 This tasting room is centrally located (parking can be found street-side on Main Street or on nearby Railroad Ave).
 NOTE: they were represented at this tasting room for less then a year – and their wines are no longer available here and the original tasting room on this site eventually closed down.
-However, the wines are available directly via their website or locally at 1313 Main in the city of Napa.
+However, the wines are available directly via their website.

 They produce around 900 cases each year and a certain percentage of their proceeds are donated back to support Cystic Fibrosis research.
 For more information visit: www.frissonwines.com